numrahq/fullstack-test-backend/IMPROVEMENTS.md

 As the business logic progress, specialized catches can be put in place, allowing specialized treaments.

+## API configurations are hard-coded

+Data from the API configuration can be set in a similar fashion that the DB cnfiguration.

 # RESTful API

 When going for REST apis it's a common practice to follow the RESTfull conventions.
 I don't know if this was the intention here, but if it was, there are some possible improvements.